One of the hardest things about moving to a new country is getting your head around its financial system, and Italy is no exception.

 Tytle is your one-stop-tax-shop for advice, filings, bookkeeping, visa, and more in 30+ countries.
 Manage all your tax needs from a single dashboard, whether for one country or multiple, all at affordable rates.
 Tytle has a team of trusted advisors in Italy, helping you stay compliant and stress-free.

-Tax regime for new residents
+Tax regime for new residents in Italy

-This scheme allows high net-worth individuals to pay a flat sum of €100,000 a year instead of Italian income tax.
-This sum replaces duties on earnings, foreign investment, or assets.
-In addition, individuals using it can add family members for €25,000 each.
+This scheme allows high net-worth individuals to pay a flat sum instead of Italian income tax.
+It replaces duties on earnings, foreign investment, or assets.
+In 2026, the sum rose from €200,000 to €300,000.
+In addition, individuals using it can add family members for €50,000 each (increased from €25,000 in 2025).

-Reduced tax rate for retirees
+Reduced tax rate for Italian retirees

 Do I need a tax ID number in Italy?